Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Introduction

 This paper studies portfolio selection in a continuously traded market for an agent with an MV preference.
 The agent observes stock prices and market factors but has minimum knowledge about the market and is unable to form a precise statistical model about the law of motions as assumed in the conventional financial economics literature.
 The only assumption about the market environment is that the stock prices are diffusion processes driven by observable factors that are also diffusion processes.
 The agent does not know the coefficients of these diffusion processes and aims to solve the continuous-time MV problem based on the observable data (such as the factors, stock prices, and wealth processes under different investment strategies) {\it only}.

 The assumption of a diffusion-based framework is due to the following considerations: 1) asset prices governed by diffusion processes are commonly used and extensively studied in the finance literature; 2) the main idea and approach of this paper are adapted from the general continuous-time RL theory in \cite{wang2020reinforcement,jia2021policy,jia2021policypg}, which are developed for controlled diffusion processes.
 The diffusion model serves as a canonical benchmark in continuous-time portfolio theory, enabling us to study regret -- one of the main objectives of this paper -- rigorously;\footnote{The general RL theory has recently been extended to jump-diffusions \citep{gao2024reinforcement} that can be employed to model asset prices more realistically.
-However, in this paper, we restrict ourselves to It\^o's diffusions for simplicity and for staying focused on the core objective, namely to study convergence and regret, which is already amply technical in the diffusion setting.} and 3) importantly, being ``model-free" does not mean there is no underlying probability distribution assumption.
-For example, RL largely depends on the Markov property to apply dynamic programming principle, which is why classical discrete-time RL always works with Markov chains.
-A diffusion process can be considered as the continuous-time/space counterpart of a Markov chain.
-After all, a theoretical analysis would become impossible if there is no model structure at all.
+However, in this paper, we restrict ourselves to It\^o's diffusions for simplicity and for staying focused on the core objective, namely to study convergence and regret, which is already amply technical in the diffusion setting.} and 3) importantly, being ``model-free" does not mean there is no underlying probability distribution assumption; \change{rather, it means that the algorithm's design and execution do not depend on estimating a model statistically, and the algorithm is applicable to a broad class of models}.\footnote{\citet{gao2024reinforcement} prove that one can apply the {\it same} algorithm designed for diffusions to jump-diffusions without having to verify in advance which one underlines the actual data generating process.} Indeed, RL depends crucially on the Markov property to apply dynamic programming principle, which is why classical discrete-time RL always works with Markov chains.
+A diffusion process can be considered as the continuous-time/space counterpart of a Markov chain. \change{On the other hand, our theoretical regret analysis does depend on a specific diffusion dynamics.}